 Why is it so important to distinguish between viral and bacterial infections?

 Distinguishing between bacterial and viral infection is essential for proper treatment.
-While antibiotics work for bacterial infections, VIROSTOP can help with colds or flu.
+While antibiotics work for bacterial infections, VIROSTOP can help with upper respiratory infections.

 When we fall ill, it's usually impossible to immediately discern whether we've been struck by a viral or bacterial infection.
 Particularly, upper respiratory infections may initially appear very similar, but targeted treatment is necessary.
 Why is this important, and what could incorrect treatment lead to?